Haimanotbb/Pickup-Sports-Web-App/README.md

 •⁠  ⁠Clone the repository to your local machine.

 ### Step 1: Set Up Env Files
 Our code uses database urls and apis in env files.
-For best practice, we did not push these to our remote repo.
+For best practice, we did not push these to our remote repo, but the actual values of the env variables can accessed in this private doc with limited access (you may request access): https://docs.google.com/document/d/1iC9pU08PqUrFrakgYVY4W7ed7HMKEow6stbiWBMh4YY

 (from project root dir:)
 1. ```cd frontend_pickup_sport```

 2. ```touch .env.local```

-3. In this file, add the following line:
+3. In this file, add the following line with the value from the doc:
 ```
-REACT_APP_GOOGLE_MAPS_KEY=AIzaSyD-_4QqXFIIB-qBtZPtQdQvJXd2t8bbacg
+REACT_APP_GOOGLE_MAPS_KEY=
 ```
 (from project root dir:)